Public Safety Officer: Accreditation Sergeant - Department of Public Safety

 - Analyze work methodologies, law enforcement standards, and determine best practices.
 Draft recommended policies and written directives for review by management.

 Performs other similar and related duties as directed by supervisor.
-This position will be assigned an 8 hour per day Monday through Friday schedule.
-The position will work out of the Grand Rapids Campus and will be expected to honor a 7-year commitment in the prescribed accreditation role.
+Starting pay will be commensurate with experience in the range of $28.46-$33.64.
+This position may be assigned a 5-day 8-hour or 4-day 10-hour schedule.
+The position will work out of the Grand Rapids Campus and will be expected to honor a commitment to get through an initial accreditation and reaccreditation process.

 Selected candidate may perform standard sergeant tasks as needed and directed by supervisor.
 When accreditation tasks and process are completed, additional work functions will be assigned.

-Applicants that move past the initial screening will be required to complete and submit a personal history statement form provided by the Department of Public Safety.
+Applicants that make it past the initial screening will be required to complete and submit a personal history statement form provided by the Department of Public Safety.

 For information on the steps involved in the hiring process, please visit our website at www.gvsu.edu/gvpd/recruitment.